BIO-RATIONAL, REDUCED-RISK OPTIONS FOR PLANT PEST AND DISEASE MANAGEMENT and BIOPESTICIDES

 - Inorganic pesticides like borates, silicates and sulfur, are minerals that are mined from the earth and ground into a fine powder.
 Some work as poisons and some work by physically interfering with the pest’s metabolism, reproduction, and/or feeding.

 - Bio-rational pesticides are those synthetic, organic, or inorganic pesticides that are both low toxicity and exhibit a very low impact on the environment.
 They also have minimal impact on species for which they are not intended.
-Bio-rational pesticides include botanicals (plant-based), oils, insecticidal soap, herbicidal soap, microbials (biological controls such as Bacillus thurengienesis and biological fungicides).
+Bio-rational pesticides include botanicals (plant-based), horticultural oils, insecticidal soap, herbicidal soap, microbials (biological controls and biological fungicides).
+See BIOPESTICIDES below.

 Reduced Risk Pesticides, as defined by the US EPA, are those commercially available products that are “viable alternatives to riskier conventional pesticides such as neurotoxins, carcinogens, reproductive and developmental toxicants, and groundwater contaminants.”